 Once you’ve identified gaps and documented exceptions, conduct a fresh internal assessment of your controls, policies, and documentation to verify alignment with SOC 2 criteria.
 It can be performed by your internal team or hired SOC 2 consultants, depending on your organization’s maturity and resources.

-This step helps you flag and address any last-minute issues, so the formal attestation audit in the next phase proceeds smoothly and without delays.
+This step helps you flag and address any last-minute issues, so the formal attestation audit in the next phase proceeds smoothly.

 {{cta_withimage1="/cta-blocks"}} | SOC 2 compliance checklist